mikmik19/RepData_PeerAssessment1/PA1_template.md

 ##  2012-10-06: 1   Max.   :21194
 ##  (Other)   :55
 ```
-Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?

-The median and mean change by inserting values for the NAs.
-The result is a lower median (by 500) and a lower mean (by 1200),
+The median and mean do not change in a significant way.

 ## Are there differences in activity patterns between weekdays and weekends?
-Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+To investigate this I must first figure out which days are “weekday” and which are “weekend”.
+Therefore I add an extra column in the dataframe contining this information:

 ```r
         dat_na_filled_in$day <- weekdays(as.Date(dat_na_filled_in$date))
         dat_na_filled_in$day[grepl("S|L", dat_na_filled_in$day)] <- "weekend"
         dat_na_filled_in$day[grepl("M|T|O|F", dat_na_filled_in$day)] <- "weekday"
 ```

-Make a panel plot containing a time series plot (i.e. 𝚝𝚢𝚙𝚎 = "𝚕") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+I then make a plot of the number of steps taken for each five minute interval on weekdays (red) and weekends (black).

 ```r
         five_min_interval_aggregate_weekend <- aggregate(steps ~ interval,